davidorme/Masters_GIS/_sources/practical_1/practical_1.md

 show different geometry types and operations.

-The map below looks a bit peculiar - squashed vertically - because it is plotting latitude and longitude degrees as if they are constant units and they are not.
+The map below looks a bit peculiar - squashed vertically - because it is plotting latitude and longitude degrees as if they are **cartesian coordinates** and they are not.
 We'll come back to this in the section on reprojection below.

 ```{code-cell} r
 :tags: [remove-cell]